Gautami: BJP (1997–2023)

 Gautami was a member of the BJP from 1997 to 2023.
 She was BJYM vice president.
 She joined the party in 1997 under the leadership of LK Advani.
 She extensively campaigned for Atal Bihari Vajpayee during that period in Andhra, Karnataka and Tamil Nadu.
 She took a break from politics after her daughter was born.
 She is back into BJP in 2017.
 In 2021, she was appointed as in-charge of the Rajapalayam Assembly constituency.
 On 23 October 2023, she quit BJP, claiming that the party's senior members have been helping a person who has swindled her off her properties.

-AIADMK (2024–present)
+AIADMK (2024–14 June 2026)

 On 14 February 2024, She joined the All India Anna Dravida Munnetra Kazhagam in the presence of its general secretary Edappadi K. Palaniswami.
 On 21 October 2024, She was appointed as the Deputy Propaganda Secretary of the AIADMK.

 Charity work

 Gautami founded Life Again Foundation (LAF) to help cancer patients.
 Life Again Foundation has conducted more than 360 motivational camps for cancer patients, cancer awareness campaigns, and food drives.
 It also conducts Yoga and Alternative Therapy programs.
 It also periodically conducts health camps to conduct tests that screen for cancer and overall health.
 LAF also runs 2 Mobile hospitals.
 It also sponsors under-privileged students for higher education.
 It runs Supplementary Education Centres and Vocational Training Centres.